-On Whit Sunday June 5th 1960 Sussex Queen was scheduled to start her first season on the Sussex Coast.
+Whit Monday June 6th 1960 was scheduled to be the Sussex Queen’s second operating day of her first season sailing on the Sussex Coast.
 Steamer notices had been produced and distributed.
 Hopes were high and enthusiasm and excitement in great abundance at the prospect of this revival of paddle steamer trips from Brighton, Eastbourne and Hastings for the first time since 1956 when Glen Gower had sailed away never to return.

-On this first day Sussex Queen was rostered to come up from her overnight berth at Newhaven to offer a Channel Cruise from Brighton at 10am followed at 11.45am by a run along the coast round Beachy Head to Eastbourne.
+On the previous day she had been rostered to come up from her overnight berth at Newhaven to offer a Channel Cruise from Brighton at 10am followed at 11.45am by a run along the coast round Beachy Head to Eastbourne.
 She was scheduled to leave there at 2.15pm for Hastings from where she offered a One Hour Channel Cruise at 3.30pm before retracing her path with a scheduled arrival time back at Newhaven closing her day at 8.45pm.